Maxyapper7/website/content/posts/2022/apt.md

 #This command updates the packages
 #This also needs to be run as sudo
-#Note: You have to run sudo apt update before sudo apt upgrade
+#Note: You have to run Sudo apt update before Sudo apt upgrade
 ```
 ### Remove & Purge
 ```